Crashkila101/tpd-evolutionary-game-theory-project/README.md

 git clone https://github.com/Crashkila101/tsp-evolutionary-search-project.git
 ```

-2. Create a new python environment
+2. Create a new python environment:
 ```bash
 python -m venv venv
 ```

-3. Activate the environment
+3. Activate the environment:
 ```bash
 source venv/bin/activate
 ```

-4. Install the required packages from requirements.txt
+4. Install the required packages from requirements.txt:
 ```bash
 pip install -r requirements.txt
 #(This may take a while so be patient)